benjymous/annotations/sandman/sandman.23.md

 	Michael Bowman <mbowman@andromeda.rutgers.edu> hit the library floor a-running to look up Weep-Not, Rimmon, Raguel, and Sandalphon.
 (Michael, the saying is "Waste not want not", not "Weep not...")
+   <emble@aol.com> added more background on Mazikeen
+   Ralf Hildebrandt added more details